orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/learn/tutorials/amazing-admin-panel.md

 orchidCompile "io.github.javaeden.orchid:OrchidPluginDocs:{{ site.version }}"
 {% endhighlight %}

-You'll need to fully restart Orchid in order for the new dependency to be added, but once it's started back up, try visiting [http://localhost:8080/admin](http://localhost:8080/admin) to see your shiny new admin panel, and then read on to learn how to use it!
+You'll need to fully restart Orchid in order for the new dependency to be added, but once it's started back up try visiting [http://localhost:8080/admin](http://localhost:8080/admin) to see your shiny new admin panel, and then read on to learn how to use it!